John Foran & Richard Widick (IICAT:4/20/2014)

 UN CLIMATE NEGOTIATIONS AS GLOBAL SPECTACLE

 Reading our working papers (see sidebar menu), you will find that our principal efforts thus far are focused on the UNFCCC and its annual Conference of Parties—a ritual gathering that we see as crucial because it functions to convoke the corporations, the movements and the states in a planetary spectacle of conflict that dramatizes the basic social and ecological contradictions built in to the globalizing world economic (culture) system.

-The spectacles of big UN international climate conferences thus serve the pedagogical function of educating us, the public and everyone involved, in the complexities of carbon-industrial modernity and its accumulating effects on the Earth’s basic life support systems—its air, water, forest, and ocean systems and its diverse multitude of living organisms.
+The spectacle of big UN international climate conferences thus serves the pedagogical function of educating us, the public and everyone involved, in the complexities of carbon-industrial modernity and its accumulating effects on the Earth’s basic life support systems—its air, water, forest, and ocean systems and its diverse multitude of living organisms.